Thanks to the internet there are now so many ways to make that extra bit of cash.

 The platform has since expanded and now includes a variety of price ranges.

 You can sell a wide variety of services on the platform.
+Check out this guide on how to create your first gig on Fiverr.

 Personally, I’ve found designers, developers, writers, social media managers, video editors, musicians, voiceover artists as well as marketers.